Types Of Termites In South Florida

 Termites are wood-eating pests.
 They are one of the few organisms that can convert cellulose into usable sugars.
 Their feeding habits make them one of the most damaging pests living across the United States.
 These tiny insects are responsible for billions of dollars in property damage each year.
-In South Florida, specifically in the Palm Beach and Broward County areas, there are upwards of ten different species of termites - and those are only the ones identified so far.
+In South Florida, specifically in the Palm Beach, Broward, Miami Dade, Martin and St. Lucie County areas, there are upwards of ten different species of termites - and those are only the ones identified so far.
 There are three major classifications of termites in Florida.
 The most common type we see in area homes are drywood termites.
 The type of termite that does the most damage to area homes are subterranean termites.

 South Florida Drywood Termites

 Drywood termites (non-subterranean) most often invade wood previously exposed to moisture.
 During no tent treatments, we always treat exterior door frames and windowsills for this reason.

 Drywood termites most commonly make themselves known by their droppings, called frass.
 Drywood termite frass varies in color - we have seen black, white, red, and orange frass in homes.
 Drywood termite frass is "ejected", or pushed, from the infested piece of wood they have colonized, so you'll usually find it on the floor or on a windowsill.
 If termites have colonized furniture in your home, you may discover frass underneath it.